Irreversibility of decorrelating processes: an experimental assessment in cavity QED: Experimental system

-The Rubidium-85 atoms are ejected from an oven, velocity selected by Doppler effect (250 m/s) and excited in box \setup{B} to the circular Rydberg state $\ket{e}$ by a series of laser, microwave and radio-frequency pulses.
+Rubidium-85 atoms are effusing from an oven, velocity selected by Doppler effect (250 m/s) and excited in box \setup{B} to the circular Rydberg state $\ket{e}$.
+The excitation is realized by a series of laser, microwave and radio-frequency pulses.
 The atomic states can be additionally manipulated by classical fields in two Ramsey zones, $\setup{R}_1$ and $\setup{R}_2$, fed by a source $\setup{S}_\setup{R}$.
 The atom-cavity detuning is controlled by an electric field, applied across the metallic resonator's mirrors with potential $\setup{V}$, by means of the quadratic Stark effect.
-In this way we set the exact interaction time and realize the resonant $\pi/2$ interaction.
-Finally, atomic states are detected by ionisation in a channeltron detector \setup{D}.
+In this way, we set the exact interaction time and realize the resonant $\pi/2$ interaction.
+Finally, atomic states are detected by ionization in a channeltron detector \setup{D}.
 The random atom number per atomic sample obeys Poisson statistics.
-In order to insure a single-atom interaction, we low the mean atom number per sample to about $0.2$ atoms and post-select experimental results on detection of exactly one atom.
+In order to ensure a single-atom interaction, we reduce the mean atom number per sample to about $0.2$ atoms and post-select experimental results on detection of exactly one atom.

 Our experimental setup consists of two similar cavities, \CI{} and \CII{}, with independent control over atom-cavity interaction.
 All experiments are performed with cavity \CII{}.
-The auxiliary cavity \CI{} is used in addition to \CII{} in the realization of the complete decorrelation environment and local thermolization, as described later.
+The auxiliary cavity \CI{} is used in addition to \CII{} in the realization of the complete decorrelation environment and local thermalization, as described later.